Location: Province of Palawan, MIMAROPA1 Region, Philippines

 Last was HELICOPTER ISLAND, a helicopter-shaped island when viewed from afar, ideal for snorkeling and diving.

 This first packaged tour was indeed wonderful!
-Thanks, Gani Ricarte of Hello El Nido!
+Thanks, Gani Ricarte of http://www.helloelnido.com!
 Your kind boatmen returned us to our shores early so we can enjoy the majestic sunset in this picturesque island!
 We felt so lucky to have another dinner along the shore for us to breathe in all the good vibes while we savored the fresh seafood treats we ordered!

 Did you find this post informative?
 Have you experienced this package tour?
 I would like to hear from you.
-Please leave your comment/s below.
+Just scroll to the bottom of this post and type your comment in the designated box.
+Follow me by clicking the “Follow” bar at the bottom right corner of your gadget.
 Thank you.

 Watch out for my next post and discover the other beautiful islands of El Nido!